M-Josefsson/AeroDep/README.md

 As an example we will simulate the deposition of 30 nm Fe nanoparticles onto a substrate until we reach a concentration of 100 particles per μm2.
 For this example the external magnetic field (0.5 T) is taken to point up from the substrate.
 The substrate is assumed to be made of Silicon and the surrounding gas of Nitrogen.
 We take the starting height for new particles to be 500 nm above the current highest structure.
 The time step is set to 0.5 ns.
 All other variables take their default values (see [Infiles](#infiles)).

-The infile one uses for this looks as follows
+The infile one uses for this can look as follows
 ```
 #General
 particle_number = 100